 ELIGIBILITY REQUIREMENTS FOR THE ENTRANCE TEST

-Those holding a first cycle degree who meet the curricular requirements for admission to the IAMA seconD cycle degree course, and students to graduate in first cycle degree courses under the appropriate classes, who, by the date of the test, have acquired a total of at least 120 university credits, including all those set out under art.
-7, par.
-2, letter e of the Degree Course Regulations, may sit the test to evaluate personal knowledge.
+Those holding a first cycle degree who meet the curricular requirements for admission to the IAMA second cycle degree course, and students to graduate in first cycle degree courses under the appropriate classes, who, by the date of the test, have acquired a total of at least 120 university credits, including all those set out under article 5 of the Degree Course Regulations, may sit the test to evaluate personal knowledge.

 Direct admission (without need to take the entry test) is granted to: